 What kind of financial data are you sharing when using open banking?

 Popular online resources keep referring to open banking as the process of sharing banking information and data with other entities.
 What kind of financial data are we talking about, though?
 Here’s a list of the things you’ll be sharing with external providers under open banking.

 Product and services data

 Sharing is a two-way exchange.
-By giving access to your bank account data we listed above, banks and third party providers can in-turn share data and information regarding their products and services.
+By giving access to your bank accounts data we listed above, banks and other providers can in-turn share financial data and information regarding their products and services.

 Open banking explained: a bit more detail

 Open banking essentially describes how banks allow regulated financial providers to access, use and share your banking data.
 This is not done without your consent.
 Whether it’s ticking a box on a terms-of-service pop-up, or through an official email informing you about it, a bank will have to first get your consent to enable access to your data.

 Once consent is given, these regulated providers will aggregate the data they need, analyse it and start building an accurate consumer profile.

 In order to make this a little simpler, let’s use personal finance as an open banking example to understand its application in real life.
 Personal finance is the lifecycle of financial management activities which a consumer performs to save, spend, budget and invest their monetary resources.

 In the past, personal finance consisted of visiting the bank branch and talking to your banker, pulling out a calculator at home, taking notes, making calculations and trying your best to manage your wealth.